eli-aga/project-AE/another-page3.md

 Once we had decided to focus on the _Museo di Zoologia di Bologna_, we made use of LLMs (Chat GPT and Gemini) to enrich the existing information.

 We began by asking them simple questions about what should be included in such a website.
 These are shown below.
+Here, we used the **zero-shot prompting technique**

 ![Screenshot 2024-06-18 at 19 02 36](https://github.com/eli-aga/project-AE/assets/171020684/598dbd15-07f2-4df8-b4f5-4342d20dec27)